annevk/html-cross-origin-objects/Location.md

 A location object is an exotic object.
 It has an internal slot [[crossOriginProperties]\] which is a List consisting of { [[property]\]: "href", [[get]\]: false, [[set]\]: true } and { [[property]\]: "replace" }.

-A location object has an internal slot [[crossOriginPropertyDescriptorWeakMap]\] which is a WeakMap object.
+A location object has an internal slot [[crossOriginPropertyDescriptorMap]\] which is a map.

+User agents should allow a value held in the map to be garbage collected along with its corresponding key when nothing holds a reference to any part of the value.
+I.e., as long as garbage collection is not observable.

+E.g., with `const href = Object.getOwnPropertyDescriptor(crossOriginLocation, "href").set` the value and its corresponding key in the map cannot be garbage collected as that would be observable.

 ## Location[DONE\] (_DONE_...)